anicolaspp/algs/README.md

 # algs
-Some classic algorithms in python
+Some classic algorithms in python.

+- Aticulation Point (of a graph)